microsoft/HoloLens2ForCV/Samples/StreamRecorder/README.md

 ## Running the app

+1. Run from the debugger in Visual Studio by pressing F5
+2. The app will show up in the start menu in HoloLens

+## Key concepts

+Consent Prompts
+Main Sensor Reading Loop
+Camera Sensors
+Sensors > Sensor Frames
+Sensor Coordinate Frames
+    > Integrating with Perception APIs
+    > Map and un-map APIs

+**Capturing Streams**

 The streams to be captured should be specified at compile time, by modifying appropriately the first lines of AppMain.cpp.

 For example: